lightspeedwp/tour-operator/readme.txt

 Detailed accommodation listings show off room facilities, image galleries, video material, reviews, interactive digital tours, special offers, team members and more.

 = Works with the free LSX Theme =
-We've also made a fantastic [free theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) that work well with the Tour Operator plugin.
+The Tour Operators plugin is designed for [LSX Theme](https://lsx.lsdev.biz/) that work well with the Tour Operator plugin.

 = It's free, and always will be. =
 We’re firm believers in open source - that’s why we’re releasing the Tour Operators plugin for free, forever.
 We offer free support on the [Tour Operator support forums](https://wordpress.org/support/plugin/tour-operator).